 Centre County Drug Case – Running from Police on Penn State Campus

-The client and three other Penn State students were on the University Park Campus near some trees in an area known for marijuana use.
-Two Penn State police officers approached the group of Penn State students and ordered them to walk away from the trees and towards the police.
-The client fled from the officers.
-The police radioed for backup, and the client was ultimately tackled and arrested by multiple Penn State Police Officers.
-The client was searched incident to arrest, and the police found marijuana.
+Client and three other Penn State students at University Park were near some trees in an area known for marijuana use.
+The Penn State, knowing that students routinely smoked in this area, were conducting a foot patrol, saw the students, and ordered them to leave the trees and talk to the police.
+Client ran.
+Client was ultimately tackled and arrested by Penn State police.
+Client was searched incident to arrest, and the police found marijuana.
 The client was charged with Possession of Small Amount of Marijuana in Centre County.

-Experienced State College drug defense attorney Jason S. Dunkle represented the client and filed a pre-trial motion seeking suppression of evidence in the Centre County Court of Common Pleas.
-The drug defense lawyer argued that the client was lawfully allowed to flee and that flight alone did not give the Penn State officers probable cause to arrest the client.
-Prior to the commencement of the hearing on the drug defense lawyer’s suppression motion, the Centre County District Attorney agreed to dismiss the misdemeanor charge of marijuana possession if the client pleaded guilty to summary violations of Disorderly Conduct and Criminal Trespass.
-The client accepted the Centre County District Attorney’s offer, and the misdemeanor marijuana possession charge was dismissed.
+Experienced State College drug defense attorney Jason S. Dunkle filed a pre-trial motion seeking suppression of evidence.
+The argument was that the police lacked reasonable suspicion to believe that Client was involved in criminal activity.
+Pennsylvania case law says that running the police by itself is not reasonable suspicion that justifies a detention.
+Before the hearing on the suppression motion, Centre County District Attorney agreed to dismiss the misdemeanor charge of marijuana possession if Client pleaded guilty to summary violations of Disorderly Conduct and Criminal Trespass.
+Client accepted the offer, so the misdemeanor marijuana possession charge was dismissed.
 The State College drug defense lawyer then filed an expungement petition to have the dismissed charges in Centre County expunged from the client’s criminal record.
+The summary convictions can be expunged after 5 years.